A polynomial kernel for $3$-leaf power deletion: Conclusions

 \section{Conclusions}

-In this paper, we show that \LPD\ admits a kernel with $O(k^{14})$ vertices.
-It would be an interesting problem to significantly reduce the size of the kernel.
+We show that the \LPD\ problem admits a kernel with $O(k^{14})$ vertices.
+It would be interesting to significantly reduce the size of the kernel or present a lower bound for the size of the kernel of the \textsc{$\ell$-Leaf Power Deletion} for any $\ell\geq3$, under some complexity hypothesis.

-Gurski and Wanke~\cite{GW2009} stated that for every positive integer $\ell$, $\ell$-leaf powers have bounded clique-width.
-Rautenbach~\cite{Rautenbach2006} presented a characterization of $4$-leaf powers with no true twins as chordal graphs with ten forbidden induced subgraphs.
+Gurski and Wanke~\cite{GW2009} stated that $\ell$-leaf powers have bounded clique-width for every non-negative integer $\ell$.
+Rautenbach~\cite{Rautenbach2006} presented a characterization of $4$-leaf powers having no true twins as chordal graphs with ten forbidden induced subgraphs.
 This can be used to express, in monadic second-order logic, whether a graph is a $4$-leaf power and whether there is a vertex set of size at most $k$ whose deletion makes the graph a $4$-leaf power.
-Therefore, by using the algorithm in \cite{CMR2000}, we deduce that \textsc{$4$-Leaf Power Deletion} is fixed-parameter tractable when parameterized by $k$.
-It is natural to ask whether \textsc{$4$-Leaf Power Deletion} admits a polynomial kernel.
+Therefore, by using the algorithm in \cite{CMR2000}, the \textsc{$4$-Leaf Power Deletion} problem is fixed-parameter tractable when parameterized by $k$.
+It is natural to ask whether the \textsc{$4$-Leaf Power Deletion} problem admits a polynomial kernel.
 For $\ell\geq5$, we do not know whether we can express $\ell$-leaf powers in monadic second-order logic.
-If it is true for some $\ell$, then not only \textsc{$\ell$-Leaf Power Deletion} is fixed-parameter tractable, but also \textsc{$\ell$-Leaf Power Recognition} can be solved in polynomial time, which is still open for $\ell\geq7$.
+If it is true for some $\ell$, then the \textsc{$\ell$-Leaf Power Deletion} problem is fixed-parameter tractable.